RaveendraHolla/citrix-multicluster-canary-operator/README.md

 This will build a canary operator on top of Citrix multicluster GSLB based CRDs which help divert traffic from one Cluster to another.

 ## Description
 Citrix multi-cluster ingress solution helps hosting the app on multiple Kubernetes clusters.
 Citrix ADC GSLB technology helps in smartly redirecting the DNS traffic to most optimal Kubernetes cluster.
 Citrix multi-cluster ingress solution uses a Custom Resource Definition called "Global Traffic Policy"(GTP) to define multi-cluster distribution strategy.
-This operator which generates GTPs with different proportions to increase or decrease traffic to a specific cluster.
+This operator listens on a new CRD called Canary and generates GTPs with different proportions to increase or decrease traffic to a specific cluster.

 Let us call the cluster from which we need to phase-out an app as 'Source cluster' and the cluster to which we need to phase-in traffic for the same app as the 'destination cluster'.
 High level idea is like this:
 - Operator will be installed in 'teller' mode in the destination-cluster.
 It will be waiting for canary Custom Resource Objects.